15 Natural Remedies For Alopecia Areata (Hair Loss)

 - Bananas are believed to reduce hair fall in alopecia patients.
 You can drink a juice made of bananas, milk, and honey.

 Although the root cause of alopecia is your immune system, other factors such as stress and vitamin D deficiency might contribute further to hair loss.
-So take up activities that will help you de-stress (like maybe hobbies and meditation to keep you calm), exercise regularly, and soak up on enough of vitamin D. Get out in the sun more often and stay active.
+So take up activities that will help you de-stress (maybe hobbies and meditation keep you calm), exercise regularly, and soak up on enough of vitamin D. Get out in the sun more often and stay active.
 Don’t let the hair loss bog you down.

 References [ + ]

 |1.||↑||Sharquie, Khalifa E., and Hala K. Al‐Obaidi.
 “Onion juice (Allium cepa L.), a new topical treatment for alopecia areata.”
 The Journal of dermatology 29, no. 6 (2002): 343-346.|

 |2.||↑||Hajheydari, Zohreh, Mojgan Jamshidi, Jafar Akbari, and Rezaali Mohammadpour.
 “Combination of topical garlic gel and betamethasone valerate cream in the treatment of localized alopecia areata: a double-blind randomized controlled study.”
 Indian Journal of Dermatology, Venereology, and Leprology 73, no. 1 (2007): 29.|

 |3, 5.||↑||Hay, Isabelle C., Margaret Jamieson, and Anthony D. Ormerod.
 “Randomized trial of aromatherapy: successful treatment for alopecia areata.”
 Archives of dermatology 134, no. 11 (1998): 1349-1352.|